gamalkevin/lpic-jadi/Main-Notes/018_2-2-rpm-direct-management.md

+# Part 2 of 2: RPM Package Management

-# Using RPM to directly manage packages
+## Using RPM to directly manage packages

 *Access `yum` and `rpm` cheat-sheet [here](yum-zypper-cheatsheet.md).*